mtc-20/AutoLogger/README.md

 System currently requires keyboard to accept input/awake from sleep.

+# GUI
+- A simple standby menu created using pygame and pygameMenu.
+- Responds to both  mouse and keyboard

 ### TODO
 - [x] Automate new user creation process
-- [ ] Make system completely hands-free; may require more hardware
+- [x] Make system "hands-free"; ~~may require more hardware~~
 - [ ] Avoid writing images to file: ?
 - [ ] Need to add code so that database is created if it doesn't exist